 The City will support OCHA's administration of HUD's rental assistance program during the program year.
 Additionally, CDBG resources are allocated to assist eligible homeowners to undertake minor home repairs.
-CDBG funding is also allocated to support shelter and rapid rehousing programs for homeless individuals.
+CDBG funding is also allocated to prevent the loss of shelter or critical utility services due to an unforeseen financial crisis.